google/skia/site/user/api/SkSurface_Reference.md

 GrBackendRenderTarget getBackendRenderTarget(BackendHandleAccess backendHandleAccess)
 </pre>

-Retrieves the backend render target.
-If <a href="#Surface">Surface</a> has no backend render target, an invalid object is returned.
+Retrieves the back-end render target.
+If <a href="#Surface">Surface</a> has no back-end render target, an invalid object is returned.
 Call <a href="undocumented#GrBackendRenderTarget_isValid">GrBackendRenderTarget::isValid</a> to determine if the result is valid.